 - Whole Book Approach Storytimes for children of all ages in schools, libraries, and community groups, featuring my picture books and other favorite titles.

 I’ve started leading programs that examine how Whole Book Approach storytime conversations about art and design can give way to children’s comments and questions about picture book characters—particularly with regard to representations of race and other aspects of identity.
-I can integrate this focus into programs for caregivers, teachers, and librarians.
+I can integrate this focus into programs for caregivers, teachers, and librarians with emphases on:

 Consultation and Guest Classroom Lectures